 We're inundated with choice in the Android marketplace, but each year there are only a few devices that really rise to the top of the heap to contend for the title of best Android phone.
 These are usually the manufacturer flagships, but occasionally lower cost devices creep in unexpectedly as well.
 To help you sort the wheat from the chaff, we've pulled together the ten best Android smartphones that you can buy right now.
 We'll update this list as new devices become available, so check back in whenever you're looking to upgrade.
-Update: We've added another new device to the list and we have more new reviews and revisions coming up soon, so keep your eyes peeled!
+Update: We've finally got a new number one place holder!

 - On a budget?
-Check out the best Android phones under 200 USD
+Check out the best Android phones under $200 or the best cheap Android phones.

 No surprises here, the LG G3 is a fantastic device, from it's excellent design, great battery life, speedy user interface, innovative software features and outstanding camera, it has almost all bases covered.

 Packing a 5.5-inch QHD display, it was the first widely available Android to feature that screen definition, but it didn't take a hit on battery life due to LG’s clever power optimizations.
-The LG G3 is a well considered improvement to its predecessor, the underrated LG G2, but improves on several key features that really matter, proving that LG are listening to their critics too.
-The LG G3 is easily our pick for the best Android phone of the year so far.
+The LG G3 is a well considered improvement to its predecessor, the underrated LG G2, but improves on several key features that really matter, proving that LG is listening to their critics too.

 |System||Android 4.4.2 KitKat|